piratesteam/POC/README.md

 * [Source Code Link](#sourcecode-link)

 ## Game Description
 *  Pirates of the Caribbean is an adventure-role playing game, in which players are battling with their ships in order to save their    island.
+### Features
+ * Single screen with Multi player is available.
+ * Multi screen with Multi player is currently in process.
  * The battling ship is named as "Black Pearl".
  * Pirates of Caribbean is a multiplayer game in which players fight the battle with their ships.
  * Each ship will have five bullets to defend themself from enemy.
  * Each ship will only be provided with only "three" life.
+ * The ship which destroy the another ship by attacking five bullets ,will win the game.

 ## Requirement Specification
  Here is a list of the minimum Hardware and Software requirements for playing this game:-